swiftlang/swift-evolution/proposals/0289-function-builders.md

 This is a quick reference for the function-builder methods currently proposed.
 The typing here is subtle, as it often is in macro-like features.
 In the following descriptions, `Expression` stands for any type that is acceptable for an expression-statement to have (that is, a raw partial result), `Component` stands for any type that is acceptable for a partial or combined result to have, and `Return` stands for any type that is acceptable to be ultimately returned by the transformed function.

+* `buildBlock(_ components: Component...) -> Component` is used to build combined results for statement blocks.
+It is required to be a static method in every function builder.

+* `buildOptional(_ component: Component?) -> Component` is used to handle a partial result that may or may not be available in a given execution.
+When a function builder provides `buildOptional(_:)`, the transformed function can include `if` statements without an `else`.

+* `buildEither(first: Component) -> Component` and `buildEither(second: Component) -> Component` are used to build partial results when a selection statement produces a different result from different paths.
+When a function builder provides these functions, the transformed function can include `if` statements with an `else` statement as well as `switch` statements.

+* `buildArray(_ components: [Component]) -> Component` is used to build a partial result given the partial results collected from all of the iterations of a loop.
+When a function builder provides `buildArray(_:)`, the transformed function can include `for..in` statements.

 * `buildExpression(_ expression: Expression) -> Component` is used to lift the results of expression-statements into the `Component` internal currency type.
-It is only necessary if the DSL wants to either (1) distinguish `Expression` types from `Component` types or (2) provide contextual type information for statement-expressions.
+It is optional, but when provided it allows a function builder to distinguish `Expression` types from `Component` types or to provide contextual type information for statement-expressions.

-* `buildBlock(_ components: Component...) -> Component` is used to build combined results for most statement blocks.

-* `buildFinalResult(_ components: Component) -> Return` is used to finalize the result produced by the outermost `buildBlock` call for top-level function bodies.
-It is only necessary if the DSL wants to distinguish `Component` types from `Return` types, e.g. if it wants builders to internally traffic in some type that it doesn't really want to expose to clients.
-If it isn't declared, the result of the outermost `buildBlock` will be used instead.
+* `buildFinalResult(_ component: Component) -> Return` is used to finalize the result produced by the outermost `buildBlock` call for top-level function bodies.
+It is optional, and allows a function builder to distinguish `Component` types from `Return` types, e.g. if it wants builders to internally traffic in some type that it doesn't really want to expose to clients.

-* `buildOptional(_ component: Component?) -> Component` is used to build a partial result in an enclosing block from the result of an optionally-executed sub-block.
-If it isn't declared, optionally-executed sub-blocks are ill-formed.

-* `buildEither(first: Component) -> Component` and `buildEither(second: Component) -> Component` are used to build partial results in an enclosing block from the result of either of two (or more, via a tree) optionally-executed sub-blocks.

-* `buildArray(_ components: [Component]) -> Component` is used to build a partial result given the partial results collected from all of the iterations of a loop.

-* `buildLimitedAvailability(_ component: Component) -> Component` is used to transform the partial result produced by `buildBlock` in a limited available context (such as `if #available`) into one suitable for any context.
-If not present, the partial result produced from a limited availability context will be the result of `buildBlock`.
+* `buildLimitedAvailability(_ component: Component) -> Component` is used to transform the partial result produced by `buildBlock` in a limited-availability context (such as `if #available`) into one suitable for any context.
+It is optional, and is only needed by function builders that might carry type information from inside an `if #available` outside it.

 ### The function builder transform